StefFriend/agce/README.md

 ### The arrays structure

-Two main arrays are user:
+Two main arrays are used:
 * FretArray (example of 2 chords)

 | ChordName | 1    | 2   | 3    | 4   | 5    | 6     |